mstksg/inCode/copy/entries/advent-gol.md

     return tuple(sorted([abs(x) for x in point]))

 def forward_neighbs(point):
-    """Generate the forward neighbors of a point
+    """Generate the higher-dimensional forward neighbors of a point

     (0, 1)
     => {(0, 1): 2, (1, 2): 2, (1, 1): 2, (0, 0): 1, (0, 2): 1}